DanielChristofi3110/AMRA-07/README.md

   - RX: Connect to D10 on Arduino.
   - TX: Connect to D11 on Arduino.
 - **Speed Sensors**:
-  - Sensor 1 output: Connect to D6 on Arduino.
+  - Sensor 1 output: Connect to pin 1 on Arduino.
-  - Sensor 2 output: Connect to D7 on Arduino.
+  - Sensor 2 output: Connect to pin 0 on Arduino.
 - **Power Supply**: Connect to motor driver VCC and GND.

 ---